 We stayed with wonderful friends for the first few days and my kids and their kids had a ball, but I was sick.
 That tummy bother I picked up refused to leave and a visit to my GP confirmed a virus that I just had to wait out.

-Diarrhoea, nausea, fever and headaches were my constant companions and I needed peace, quiet and space to do nothing for a while, so we checked into a hotel.
+Diarrhoea, intense pain, nausea, fever and headaches were my constant companions and I needed peace, quiet and space to do nothing for a while, so we checked into a hotel.
 I’m really not good at staying in other people’s houses, I always feel guilty, like I’m imposing or in the way.
 I probably need therapy for this, but we appreciated the offer and the experience very much.
 It’s fantastic to know that we have such great friends willing to do that for us, thanks guys x.

 London hotel prices fluctuate wildly, so we couldn’t commit to a week here or there, instead we found ourselves moving hotels every two days trying to catch the great prices.
 James was working crazy chef hours, as usual, so the burden of moving kids and bags fell on me, usually with a 2 hour gap between check-out and check-in times.
 Those moving days were a right-off, we couldn’t hope to do much else other than pack and move but we managed to squeeze in a trip up the Shard and visits to The Natural History and Science Museums along with lovely walks to Kensington Palace and the Princess Diana Memorial Playground.